Crepopcorn/event_scheduling_reminder_system/README.md

-# Event Scheduling and Reminder System
+# Event Scheduling Reminder System

 ## Overview
-The **Event Scheduling and Reminder System** is a Java application designed to help users manage their tasks, appointments, and important deadlines.
+The **Event Scheduling Reminder System** is a Java application designed to help users manage their tasks, appointments, and important deadlines.
 With this app, users can set up reminders, schedule events, and get notified before deadlines or appointments.
-It’s a simple, effective tool for managing your daily tasks and keeping track of important dates.

 ## Features
 - **Schedule Events**: Add appointments, deadlines, and tasks to your calendar.